-- Before and after sexual activity keep the genital and kidney areas clean and clean.
+- Before and after sexual activity keeps the genital and kidney areas clean and clean.
 Discard urine before sexual activity and after sexual activity and drink a glass of water immediately after intercourse.

 - Women should wear only cotton organ wear (underpants) which are helpful for air circulation. don’t use tight-fitting (tight) paint and nylon underwear.

 - Repeated urethral infection after sexual intercourse in women is often effectively prevented by taking one dose of an antibiotic after sexual contact.
 In urethral infection, it’s vital to require more water.

 Treatment of urethral infection: